 - The other vehicle involved.
 A motorcycle accident can occur even when the motorcycle and a car do not actually collide — for instance, if the driver of the car negligently cuts off the motorcyclist in traffic and causes him to crash, the automobile driver could be found liable for the damages.

 - Both the operator and the other vehicle.
 If both the motorcyclist and the driver of the car bear some responsibility for the accident, they could both be held liable and be required to pay damages to an injured passenger.

 - The motorcycle or parts manufacturer, if the accident occurred because of a defect, such as a problem with the motorcycle’s brakes, tires, fuel system, design, or if the bike was manufactured in a defective way.

 - A government entity (the state, county, city, or town) responsible for roadway defects, if it can be proved that a pothole, uneven road surface, or some other failure to maintain the roadway led to the crash.

 Motorcycle passengers who were riding with a family member or friend are sometimes hesitant to pursue any type of personal injury claim because they are afraid that the family member or friend will suffer financially due to the lawsuit.
 However, the motorcycle operator’s insurance company will likely pay for the damages, so it is uncommon for the motorcycle operator to have to pay for the loss out of his own pocket.
-And if another driver is proved to be at fault for the accident, you will have additional options for compensation available, make sure to contact the Personal Injury Lawyers in Virginia Beach if you want further info.
+And if another driver is proved to be at fault for the accident, you will have additional options for compensation available.